NEW: The B2B Creator Award: Nigeria Edition is now live 👉🏽 Nominate now

 1. Authority and trust: People search your name.
 What shows up matters.
 A strong LinkedIn profile instantly says “this person knows their stuff.”

-2. Personal branding: Founders who post consistently grow audiences.
+2. Personal branding: Professionals who post consistently grow audiences.
 Even if you don’t post, an updated profile positions you as a serious operator.
+You’d be surprised how many buyers check LinkedIn just to validate that you’re legit.

 3. Hiring and recruiting: If you’re planning to scale, your future hires will check you out.
 Top talent wants to work with leaders who are visible and credible.